bkase/slides/algebra-driven-design/slides.md

 ### Parallel composition?

+(animation parallel)

 Note: This IS commutative, but is it also a monoid?

 !!!

 ### Parallel composition -- magma

+(animation parallel)

+Note: It's a magma

 !!!

 ### Parallel composition -- semigroup

+(animation associative)

+Note: It's a semigroup

 !!!

-### Parallel composiiton -- monoid?
+### Parallel composition -- monoid?

-??? let's just skip this for now
+(image)

+Note: What's the identity?

 !!!

+### Cancelling animations

+(image)

+Note: We can say cancelled animations in parallel with anything runs the anything

+!!!

+### Parallel Composition Commutative Monoid

+(image)

+Note: Thus parallel composition does form a commutative monoid

+!!!

+### Law 4: Annihilation

+!!!

+### Annihilation

+TODO

+!!!

+### More laws

+(image)

-### There are more laws for a single operation but let's skip that for now
+Note: There are more laws for a single operation but let's skip that for now ; such as idempotence; annihilation

-Note: such as idempotence

 !!!